Whiskey Founders Table of Contents

 Jeff Arnett

-Arnett, who was already a Tennessee Squire at the time, went to work as a quality control engineer at the Jack Daniels Distillery in Lynchburg, TN.
-He began that position, which very importantly took him all throughout the distillery grounds.
-He met the challenge of being a part of each aspect of the distillery.
-So, when Jimmy Bedford stepped down as Master Distiller in 2008, Arnett became the 7th.
+Arnett was a quality control engineer at the Jack Daniels Distillery in Lynchburg..
+He began that position, which, very importantly, took him throughout the campus to be a part of each aspect of the distillery.
+So, when Jimmy Bedford stepped down as Master Distiller in 2008, Arnett became the 7th Master Distiller at Jack Daniels.
+Arnett has since departed JD and founded Company Distilling in 2020, which currently has three locations in Tennessee, including one in Lynchburg.

 2